Summary

 No eco rating

 The Green NCAP programme measures exhaust pollution (which is zero for an electric car) and energy efficiency.
-Electric cars are much more energy-efficient than combustion cars, so the iX3 is likely to score very highly in Green NCAP testing whenever it ever takes place.
+Electric cars are much more energy-efficient than combustion cars, so the iX3 would certainly have scored very highly in Green NCAP testing if it had ever taken place.
 Check back again soon.

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data